RoadrunnerWMC/ndspy/docs/source/index.rst

 ndspy provides both a Python API and a set of simple command-line tools that make use of it.
-The command-line tools let you convert files to and from binary formats without having to write any Python code yourself [2]_.
+The command-line tools let you convert files to and from binary formats without having to write any Python code yourself [#cli-tools]_.
 The API is suitable for use in applications written in Python, and in scripts to do more complex tasks than the command-line tools are capable of.

 As ndspy is written in pure Python, it is cross-platform and should run on all platforms Python supports.
+Note that Python doesn't support the Nintendo DS itself; ndspy is intended to be used on your PC.

 Interested?
 Read on to see some examples, or check the :doc:`api/index` to see the documentation for a specific module.
 When you're ready to install, head